emipa606/FactionToEmpires/README.md

 [This Mod]

-- If a mod faction doesn&apos;t wear vanilla clothes and doesn&apos;t have a royal Apparel, you can&apos;t resolve that race&apos;s mood debuff, so you should turn off the &quot;royal need royal&apos;s apparel&quot; in the options.
+- If a mod faction doesn't wear vanilla clothes and doesn't have a royal Apparel, you can't resolve that race's mood debuff, so you should turn off the "royal need royal's apparel" in the options.